Project name: Exmouth Marine Infrastructure

-- Promote maritime industries, including offshore oil and gas support, general cargo, cruise shipping, sea-export, Defence and other related services
+- Where feasible, promote and cater for maritime industries, including offshore oil and gas support, general cargo, cruise shipping, superyacht, fishing and aquaculture, defence and other related service industries

-- Improve Australia’s situational awareness and lower transport and logistics costs
+- Improve Australia’s situational awareness and lower transport and logistic costs

 - Maintain sound and appropriate environmental management practices

-- Deliver a more stable and viable community making Exmouth a destination and residential location of choice
+- Delivering economic growth and a more stable and viable community; making Exmouth a destination and residential location of choice.

 Completion: Target – 2020

 The current Exmouth Boat Harbour is designed to service recreational and commercial vessels up to 35 metres in length.
-As such, cruise ships anchor offshore and “transship” patrons using tender vessels, a lengthy and unreliable process.
-To redress this gap and provide integral job-creating infrastructure, the Commission has investigated a range of solutions and sites, including the construction of a deep-water wharf, use of the Navy Pier and application of floating marine infrastructure.
+As such, cruise ships anchor offshore and ‘transship’ patrons using tender vessels, a lengthy and unreliable process.
+To redress this gap and provide integral job-creating infrastructure, the Commission has investigated a range of solutions and sites.

 The Exmouth Marine Infrastructure Project will provide essential infrastructure to enable Exmouth to take advantage of its geographical location and create a vibrant new business environment for Northern and Western Australia.